Document Type: Protocol

 - defined goals

-- initial campaign concept
+- campaign concept

 - Proceed To Onboarding